 Apr 2010 - $20.00

 This is a quiet out of the way park..
 But not quite what I expected.
 The website made it look like a busy equestrian park..
 I expected to see campers with horses.. but there were none.
 It's a good idea but wasn't working.
 This place was just okay..
 No cable, no over the air tv, no Sat tv because of the overhead trees.
 If you are going to Columbia, TN I would not stay again as it was to far away.
 On the web site I should have noticed the following: "Photos are indicative of the area, not necessarily what you will see at the park." and "Large graveled semi-level lots."
 What the website didn't show is exactly what this place is like.
 I felt safe in this out of the way park but other than that..
-I can't say anything else.
-We camped here in a Motorhome.
+I can't say anything else. - Dom A.